salz.run

 drink, by the gram.

-I'm a heavy sweater training for my first 100K, and the commercial mixes were eating my budget. salz.run is the calculator I built for myself — plug in your sweat rate, get a per-bottle recipe, mix four cheap powders.
+I'm a heavy sweater training for my first 100K, and the commercial mixes were eating my budget. salz.run is the calculator I built for myself.
+Plug in your sweat rate, get a per-bottle recipe, weigh five cheap ingredients on a kitchen scale.
 About a quarter a bottle instead of two bucks.
 That's the whole thing.

 Inputs